MadcowD/ell/docs/src/installation.rst

       pip install -U ell-ai

-   By default, this installs only the OpenAI client.
-If you want to include the Anthropic client, use the "anthropic" extra like so:
+   By default, this installs only the OpenAI client SDK.
+If you want to include the Anthropic client SDK, use the "anthropic" extra like so:

       .. code-block:: bash